gilesrobert/STA-491-P1/README.md

-# STA-491-P1
-This is my repository.
+This is a project template for Creative Coding STA 491